 DL: “The tricky part is in the ‘staying on top’ of your records as you go.
 Under-estimating your tax bill could be the difference between treating yourself to a spa weekend break or a week of instant noodle dinners from SPAR.
 Do your future-self a favour and make a note of the tax you’ll owe either weekly or monthly.”

 Capital allowance applies to something you buy to enable your business to function, like a computer, a car, etc. A bit of wisdom here can save you money on your tax bill.

-DL: “You can claim it all at once, or spread the depreciation amount over a number of years.
-“For example, if you purchase a computer for £3,000, you can either claim the full £3,000 against your first year tax bill (this applies even if you already owned the computer) or claim a percentage of the value instead and save some for the next year.”
+DL: “You can claim it all at once, or spread the depreciation amount over several years.
+“For example, if you purchase a computer for £3,000, you can either claim the full £3,000 against your first-year tax bill (this applies even if you already owned the computer) or claim a percentage of the value instead and save some for the next year.”

 DL: “If you’ve had some full-time employment in the tax year, you need to get your P45 from your employer(s) which shows your pay and tax for the period you worked for them.
 Always keep your payslips because HMRC can use that information if need be.”